-where $d_i$ represents the quota used by other entities to retain the total balance of quota within the network.
+where d_i represents the quota used by other entities to retain the total balance of quota within the network.
 Note that, due to the exponential growth of quota, older entities are assumed to be more trusted vouchers.

-Other than sharing quota, the subtree data structure serves another purpose, namely that of assisting in the detection of malicious entities.
-While Souche itself does not focus on malicious entity detection, given an existing detection implementation, Souche can assist by marking an entities's parent, siblings or descendants as suspicious.
-Another defense against malicious entities is the limited quota per time interval, preventing adversaries from vouching for other adversaries.
+Other than sharing quota, the subtree data structure serves another purpose, namely that of assisting Sybil detection.
+While Souche itself does not focus on Sybil detection, given an existing Sybil detection implementation, Souche may assist Sybil detection by marking Sybil's parent, siblings or descendants as suspicious.
+Another defense against Sybil attacks is the limited quota per time interval, preventing Sybils from vouching for other Sybils.
 Smaller trees will result in less available shared quota for malicious entities to claim.
-Finally, Sybil attacks may also suffer from these features.

-Another example of a study applying a vouching-based mechanism has been employed by the CloudSurfing platform [54].
-This approach implements a more explicit method of vouching, requires more manual user interaction, and does not
+Another example of a study applying a vouching-based mechanism has been employed by the CloudSurfing platform [44].
+This approach implements a more explicit method of vouching, requires more manual user interaction, and does not protect users from malicious and potentially fake entities, but is used as a rating for hosts on the CloudSurfing platform.